 In practice, deployed RAG pipelines often incorporate guardrails or enhancements.
 The most commonly used are \emph{query rewriting} and \emph{multi-query retriever}.

 {\bf Query rewriting}~\cite{lin2020conversational,ma2023query,mo2023convgqr,wang2025maferw} transforms the original query to improve retrievability, resolve ambiguity, repair typos, or strip unsafe instructions.
-The downstream retrieval and generation processes then operate on the rewrited query.
+The downstream retrieval and generation processes then operate on the rewritten query.

-{\bf Multi-query retrieval}~\cite{multiquery,li2024dmqr} generates multiple paraphrases of the original query and performs independent retrieval for each.
-The retrieved results are then aggregated into a candidate pool.
-Instead of concatenating all retrieved documents, RAG systems typically re-rank them to select the most relevant ones, with \emph{Reciprocal Rank Fusion (RRF)}~\cite{cormack2009reciprocal} being a widely adopted method.
-Multi-query retrieval is not a dedicated defense, but its altered retrieval dynamics may affect the attack surface.
+{\bf Multi-query retrieval}~\cite{multiquery,li2024dmqr} generates multiple paraphrases of the original query and retrieves independently for each, aggregating the results into a candidate pool.
+Rather than concatenating all retrieved documents, RAG systems typically re-rank candidates to select the most relevant ones, with \emph{Reciprocal Rank Fusion (RRF)}~\cite{cormack2009reciprocal} widely used.
+While not a dedicated defense, multi-query retrieval’s altered retrieval dynamics may change the attack surface.